onflow/flow/docs/content/dapp-development/mainnet-deployment.md

 sidebar_title: 5.
 Mainnet Deployment
 ---

-> **Note**: With the roll out of **[permissionless deployment](https://permissionless.onflow.org/)**, anyone can deploy and update contracts directly to the mainnet.
+> **Note**: Anyone can deploy and update contracts on mainnet.
 [Smart contract reviews](https://flowsolutionseng.zendesk.com/hc/en-us/requests/new?ticket_form_id=360001936012&tc_360045236671=b5ba92954c2f2692b56099fe653ac92d35c1e6e6) (to discover any issues that may affect your users) are still provided upon request.
 However, they are not mandatory.

 ## Prerequisites